 Check this web page regularly for new information to help New Brunswick workers and employers.

-WorkSafeNB is working to support the direction of public agencies for slowing the progression of COVID-19 by helping workplaces to take appropriate preventative measures.
+WorkSafeNB is working to support the direction of public agencies for slowing the progression of COVID-19 by helping workplaces to take appropriate preventive measures.
 To support this effort we've provided the following information about COVID-19 and the workplace:

 WorkSafeNB is committed to doing our part to help reduce the spread of COVID-19.
 We are actively monitoring the situation to determine how to best support workers and employers around the province while balancing the health and safety of our own employees and clients.
 Learn more.